JerryYuxuanWu/jerryyuxuanwu.github.io/_posts/firstblog.md

 title: >-
   Predicting traffic accident severity and the effect of Cannabis legalization, A machine learning approach
-tagline: 'Course Project for ECO480, ML for Economists'
+tagline: 'Course Project for ECO480 with Professor Clément Gorin, ML for Economists'
 preview: >-
   17.6% of fatal traffic accidents were due to impaired drivers in Canada, how is this affected following the legalization of recreational cannabis since